strykes/Docs/source/index.md

 Timers can be used anywhere in your plugin, not just in the Unload function.
 Just make sure to always destroy them, as you wouldn't want a bunch of timers piling up and slowing down someone's server!

-Placeholder text

 # Web Requests

 Sends a HTTP web request to the specified URL.
 Returns true if the web request was sent, false if not.
 The callback is called with 2 parameters - an integer HTTP response code and a string response.

 ## Get method

-This uses the raw connection to a web page as you would on your browser.
+This uses the raw connection to a webpage as you would on your browser

 Returns true/false